SoftUni-Internal/interactive-content/EN/00-Unit-Testing/03-Global-Installation.md

 mocha --version
 ```

-[/slide]

-[slide]

 # Node Path Configuration

-By default "Node.js" does not find its globally installed modules.
+By default `Node.js` does not find its globally installed modules.

-You need to set the "NODE_PATH" environment variable manually.
+You need to set the `NODE_PATH` environment variable manually.

-Open the Windows "CMD" console.
+Open the Windows `CMD` console.

 To set the path use this peace of code for any future sessions.